Zastava Skala: Brief history

-Improvements for 2008
+Improvements for 2008, end

-Visitors to Zastava's or Yugo stand at the 2008 Belgrade Car Show in Belgrade, from 13 to 19 March, might be forgiven a double-take or two.
-Tucked behind the Zastava Koral and Zastava 10, and the new Florida TDC diesel, was the Skala 55.
+At the 2008 Belgrade Car Show, Zastava showed a revised Skala 55, next to the Zastava Koral, Zastava 10, and the new Florida TDC diesel.

-Few might remember when this popular entry-level workhorse last saw the bright lights of an exhibition stand.

-Several improvements had been made to the event's most affordable car, courtesy Zastava R&D.

 Under the hood, a new aluminum radiator had been installed.
-Underneath, wheel bearings and CV joints were now shared with the Zastava 10.

-Behind the wheel was a new instrument cluster, complete with tachometer, glowing in blue and red nuances behind its curvaceous housing.
-New, softer seats made for an elevated driving position.

-The 2008 Yugo Skala 55 also shares a horn; adjustable side mirrors, and rear-view mirror with the Zastava 10.
-Door locks come from Zastava's In (Zastava Koral and Zastava Florida) range.
-Owners now need but a single key to unlock the doors and liftback, and to operate the ignition.
+New wheel bearings and CV joints came from the Zastava 10.
+Behind the wheel was a new instrument cluster, complete with tachometer, in a new, more rounded housing.
+New, softer seats provided a higher driving position.
+The 2008 Yugo Skala 55 also shared a horn, adjustable side mirrors, and rear-view mirror with the Zastava 10.
+The door locks came from Zastava's In (Zastava Koral and Zastava Florida) range; owners finally received a single key to operate the doors and ignition.

-Optionally, the 101 Yugo Skala 55 can be equipped to run on natural gas, with a factory-installed Lovato 40-liter tank and feed.
+Optionally, the 101 Yugo Skala 55 could be equipped to run on natural gas, with a factory-installed Lovato 40-liter tank and feed.
+The Skala 55 was Serbia's most-affordable automobile, but production ended November 20, 2008.
+This was the 1,045,258th Zastava 101 built, making for a total of 1,273,532 Fiat 128-based Zastavas (including 228,274 Zastava 128s).

-Zastava in 2008 still sells the Skala 55.
-It is Serbia's most-affordable automobile.
-"We've sold more than 1.5 million... we're still building... you're still buying," says Kragujevac-based Zastava Automobili.

-The last 1,045,258th Zastava 101 rolled off the assembly line at November 20, 2008, what is summarily the 1,273,532nd Zastava Skala car (the 1,045,258th Zastava 101 and the 228,274th Zastava 128 car models).